3 Pennsylvania officers charged with manslaughter in fatal shooting of 8-year-old Fanta Bility – KION546

 By Brian Vitagliano, CNN

-Officers Devon Smith, Sean Dolan and Brian Devaney were each charged with one count of voluntary manslaughter, one count of involuntary manslaughter, as well as 10 counts of reckless endangerment, according to the criminal complaints.
+Officers Devon Smith, Sean Dolan and Brian Devaney each were charged with one count of voluntary manslaughter, one count of involuntary manslaughter and 10 counts of reckless endangerment, according to the criminal complaints.

-Manslaughter charges were “appropriate” in this case rather than murder in the third degree because there was no evidence of malice, according to a press release from Delaware County District Attorney Jack Stollsteimer’s office.
+Manslaughter charges were “appropriate” in this case rather than murder in the third degree because there was no evidence of malice, a news release from Delaware County District Attorney Jack Stollsteimer’s office sates.
+Bail was set at $500,000, unsecured, for each defendant and a preliminary hearing set for January 27 in state court.

-CNN has reached out to all three officers as well as their attorneys for comment.
-CNN has also reached out to the Sharon Hill Police Department.
+CNN has reached out to all three officers and their attorneys for comment, as well as the Sharon Hill Police Department.

-The incident occurred when two teens, Angelo “AJ” Ford and Hasein Strand, opened fire in a dispute outside a suburban Philadelphia high school football game, according to the complaint.
-In response to the gunshots, the three officers who were monitoring the exit of the football game at the time, discharged their weapons at a vehicle traveling on the street between the officers and the football stadium and spectators leaving the game.
+Fanta was killed after two teens, Angelo “AJ” Ford and Hasein Strand, opened fire in a dispute outside a suburban Philadelphia high school football game, according to the complaint.
+In response, the three officers, who were monitoring the exit of the football game, fired at a vehicle moving on the street between the officers and the football stadium and spectators leaving the game.

-The officers’ shots struck four people as they were leaving, including Bility, whose injuries were fatal, according to the complaints.
-Shots from the officers struck a car driven by two girls going to the football game and the vehicle had no involvement in the original altercation between Ford and Strand, according to the complaints.
+The officers’ shots struck four people as they were leaving, including Fanta, whose injuries were fatal, according to the complaints.
+Shots from the officers also struck a car driven by two girls going to the football game that had no involvement in the original altercation between Ford and Strand, according to the complaints.

-Investigators recovered a total of 25 9mm cartridge casings from the area where the officers discharged their weapons, with ballistic evidence matching them to the officers’ service weapons, according to the complaint.
+Investigators recovered 25 9mm cartridge casings from the area where the officers fired, with ballistic evidence matching them to the officers’ service weapons, according to the complaint.

-Stollsteimer also announced Tuesday he directed his office to withdraw the murder charges against Ford and Strand, the two teenagers, for their role in the killing of Bility.
-Those charges had been brought earlier in the investigation.
+Stollsteimer also directed his office to withdraw murder charges against Ford and Strand for their role in Fanta’s killing, the prosecutor announced Tuesday.

 “While I believe these defendants should be held accountable for starting the series of events that ultimately led to Fanta Bility’s death, developments during the grand jury investigation render it appropriate to withdraw these charges at this time,” Stollsteimer said in the release.

 Strand pleaded guilty Tuesday to aggravated assault and illegal possession of a firearm for his role in the August 27 events.
-Strand will serve a prison term of 32 to 64 months and will remain under court supervision until 2030, per the terms of his plea, according to the release from the district attorney’s office.
+He will serve a prison term of 32 to 64 months and will remain under court supervision until 2030, per the terms of his plea, according to the release.

 Ford still faces attempted murder, aggravated assault and gun possession charges, according to the district attorney’s office.